 What is XenonPy project

 XenonPy is a Python library that implements a comprehensive set of machine learning tools for materials informatics.
 Its functionalities partially depend on Python (PyTorch) and R (MXNet).
-This package still under hard working.
-The current release provides some limited features:
+This package is still under development.
+The current released version provides some limited features:

 Interface to the public materials database